 This restriction of art and knowledge happens all around the world.
 It was a rampant, violent act in Nazi Germany.
 An ancient lash of censorship in China.
 And something that is still alive and well in American debates today.
 But what makes a community feel threatened by a piece of literature, and what books have been at the forefront of community challenges over the years?
-We're diving into the fascinating history behind eight banned books.
+We're diving into the fascinating history behind nine banned books.

 Published in 1949, George Orwell's 1984 takes place in London in its titular year.
 Orwell imagined a grim future—a totalitarian state under the constant watch of Big Brother.
 With the Thought Police maintaining a hypervigilant control, Winston Smith is in serious danger for having a well-functioning memory.
 Tangled up in a forbidden love, Winston joins the revolutionary Brotherhood, determined to bring about the end of the Party.
 With his beloved Julia at his side, he risks his life against those who hold all the power.